★ ★ ★ ★ ★ ★ ★ ★ ★ ★ ★ ★

 Rule of Law Conditionality

 EU funding and trade agreements carry human rights conditions.
-PHRD works to ensure these conditions are meaningful, monitored, and enforced.
+PHRD works to make these conditions meaningful, monitored, and enforced.

 🏛️